 I feel the current situation is nkthing more then a best crappy compromise that RA and NZRU were willing to negotiate too.
 And like you’ve said previously, I’m sure there’s more going on then we are privy.

-I wouldn’t it past, that there’s more to this then RA simply believing SR is the best for Australia and this is a compromise to satisfy some short terms motives
+I wouldn’t it past, that there’s more to this then RA simply believing Super Rugby is the best for Australia and this is a compromise to satisfy some short terms motives

 2027 RWC vote, TRC negotiations and potentially a revenue sharing all part of that of the terms we won’t see.